This post contains affiliate links.

 Step 9: Then depending on the type of pie you are making you may fill the pie or bake the crust first.
 For Grandma Zola’s Chocolate Meringue Pie I baked the crust first.

 Because the edges of a pie tend to brown quicker then the rest of the pie I usually cover the edges of my pie with foil for half of the baking time.
-Last week I found this fun pie edge covers at Winco so I thought I’d give them a try and they worked great and were less than $2.00!
+Last week I found this fun pie crust shield so I thought I’d give them a try.
+It worked pretty good.

 Step 10: Enjoy a flaky, tender pie crust!